omec-project/config5g/README.md

 <!--
+Copyright 2021-present Open Networking Foundation

 SPDX-License-Identifier: Apache-2.0
-Copyright 2021-present Open Networking Foundation
 -->
+# Config Module
+Configuration module is used by all 5G network functions to get the configuration updates from webconsole.
+This module connects to configuration service using grpc stream.
+The same module is used by webconsole to push the configuration updates to Network Functions through grpc.

 # Protobuf for sd core config grpc server & client

 The config.proto file contains the messages and methods to be used by the grpc server and client for exchange of config info.
-To add updates, just change the file and run in webconsole folder the following command :
-    make -f Makefile_docker docker-build
+Changes in the config5g repository are tagged so that consumers can used tagged versions of client/server.

 The Dockerfile contains the commands to generate the golang files from this config.proto.
 Run following commands in the proto folder